Loan Programs

 The Private Loan Application Process

 1. Research – You may research private loans with any lender.
 Before you apply for a private loan, first exhaust your eligibility for Federal loans.
 You may review a list of lenders that KCU students have used in the past on FastChoice.
-We also recommend reviewing our Private Student Loan Application Checklist for more details on the application process.
+We also recommend reviewing our Private Student Loan Application Checklist.

-2. Disclosure Forms – Lenders must provide required disclosures to the student and co-signer, if applicable, at three different times during the private loan origination process:
+2. Disclosure Forms – Lenders must provide required disclosures to the student and co-signer, if applicable, at two different times during the private loan origination process:

 What are the eligibility requirements?